Edwin Darden is a Senior Program Officer at the Bill and Melinda Gates Foundation.

 Edwin’s analysis and commentary have appeared in The New York Times, The Washington Post, CNN, network television, and a variety traditional and social media.
 A former print journalist, he has written extensively, including serving as the education law columnist for Phi Delta Kappan magazine and American School Board Journal magazine.

-He is a past president of the Education Law Association.
+He is a past president of the Education Law Association, and a previous adjunct professor of education law for George Mason University and University of Indiana-Bloomington.
 Edwin earned his B.A. in English, with a minor in Public Relations, from the State University of New York at Geneseo.
 He earned his law degree from Georgetown University Law Center.